 Signs of high fever, lethargy, body pain, vomiting, poor appetite, dry cough, weight loss, and diarrhoea appear in a Typhoid infected person.
 Typhoid easily spreads through contaminated water/food or getting in close contact with the infected person.
 It lasts for 7-10 days and can be treated through antibiotic therapy.

 Avoid drinking contaminated water or eating food without washing hands.
 Personal hygiene is a must and is always recommended.
 Carry a sanitizer where water is not available.

-Monsoon in India comes with varieties of airborne and water-borne disease and hence, it is important to enjoy monsoons with the best health insurance policy.
+Monsoon in India comes with varieties of airborne and water-borne disease and hence, it is important to enjoy monsoons with the best health insurance policy and Arogya Sanjeevani Policy.
 A mediclaim insurance comes with benefits of medication, hospitalization and other covers.
 When sick, opt for cashless hospitals as it settles the amount directly with the insurance company or the provider.